Nervous-system profile · Free self-check

 The test reads your state from the interplay of these areas, not from a single one.

-Stress & tension
+Stress & baseline tension

-The three models the profile draws on
+The models the profile is informed by

 Predictive regulation